vfm2-testing-co/gallery-repo/demos/customize-copilot.md

 ## 🛠️ Step 5: Custom Instructions with MCP Servers

+### Understanding MCP Servers

+Model Context Protocol (MCP) servers allow you to extend GitHub Copilot capabilities.
+Custom instructions can help guide Copilot's behavior to align with your project's coding standards and conventions.
+This is particularly useful for large teams or complex projects where consistency is key.

+### Demo: Set Up Project-Specific Custom Instructions

+### MCP Demo

 ## ✅ Completion Checklist

 Mark off each item as you complete it: